Atomicity and boundedness of monotone Puiseux monoids: Decreasing Puiseux Monoids

 \begin{definition} A Puiseux monoid is \emph{strongly decreasing} if it can be generated by a strongly decreasing sequence of rational numbers.
 On the other hand, a Puiseux monoid is said to be \emph{weakly decreasing} if it can be generated by a weakly decreasing sequence of rationals. \end{definition}

-Observe that if a Puiseux monoid $M$ is weakly decreasing, then it has a generating sequence decreasing to a positive real number and, therefore, $0$ is not in the closure of $M$.
-Thus, every weakly decreasing Puiseux monoid is atomic.
+Observe that if a Puiseux monoid $M$ is weakly decreasing, then it has a generating sequence decreasing to a positive real number and, therefore, $0$ is not in the closure of~$M$.
+As a consequence, every weakly decreasing Puiseux monoid must be atomic.
 The next proposition describes those Puiseux monoids that are both strongly and weakly decreasing.

 \begin{proposition} A decreasing Puiseux monoid is either strongly or weakly decreasing.
 A Puiseux monoid is both strongly and weakly decreasing if and only if it is isomorphic to a numerical semigroup. \end{proposition}